javierconcha/ocdb-docs/docs/source/index.rst

 Published, best quality data will be used to generate Match-up files with Sentinel-3 Level 2 Ocean Colour OLCI A and B products.

 The Database has been designed in order to guarantee easy access to data, a strong search engine, high usability, easy data validation, interoperability with other Database (in particular NASA SeaBASS Database) and to be automatable and easy to deploy.
-For more information about Database system design visit xx.

          Go to the Copernicus OCDB_